Friday, June 05, 2020

 Wakey Wakey!!

-I woke up early today - in the mood for demos!
-No idea why, but I started watching a few old video recordings whilst suppin' my coffee.
-Yes, it's a weird way to spend those early hours when the family are still sleeping but...
+I woke up early today - in the mood for demos and chipmusic.
+No idea why, but I started watching a few whilst suppin' my coffee.
+It's a weird way to spend the early hours when the family is sleeping, but...
 I am weird.
-There are so many great demos for the Atari ST and even a few for the STe too.
-(I never understood how the STe had all that extra graphical hardware, yet its demos pale considerably compared to the STFM releases?)
+There are so many great demos for the Atari ST and even a few for the STe, too.
+(I never understood how the STe had all that extra graphical hardware, yet its demos pale considerably compared to the STFM)

-Anyhow, I ended up watching a few more videos - Punish Your Machine never fails to impress my old eyes and ears!
+I ended up watching a few more - Punish Your Machine never fails to impress my old eyes and ears!
 Brace, by Diamond Design, is simply jaw-dropping.
 These got me in the mood - for another coffee!!
-Then I grabbed the headphones and enjoyed a few fave tunes by Scavenger, Nemo and TAO.
+Then I grabbed the headphones and enjoyed a few fave tunes by Scavenger, Nemo, and TAO.
 A golden trio there!!

-The trouble is, the hands ache holding onto the phone for that long, so I cast YM Rockerz' Spinning Wheels onto the TV.
-However, time was now running out and this "noise" woke my girls, who halted the fun ;-) But what a great start to the day!
-(Everything mentioned is within the above two [ST+STe] playlists I've linked.
+Sadly, time was running out, and this "noise" woke my girls, who halted the fun!!!
+But what a great start to the day, and everything mentioned is within the above two [ST/e] playlists I've linked above.

-I'll end this silly post with the groovy Sexgames by Christian Källström (Crazy Q) of DHS which is brilliant!!
+I'll end my silly post with the groovy Sexgames by Christian Källström (Crazy Q), which is exceptional.

 Tuesday, May 26, 2020